abaldeweg/mission/README.md

 - mission ls - Lists all missions
 - mission new - Adds a new mission
+- mission html - Exports the missions to an HTML file
 - mission help - Shows the help